| | Beliefs

 representing a certain attribute (like patron saints).
 Monotheism

-simply lumps all those attributes onto one God.
+simply lumps all those attributes onto one God. return to

 top